User Switching in WordPress and Testing User Accounts

-If you run a WordPress website with many users, you probably often have to answer questions or solve bugs for your users.
+If you run a WordPress website with many users, you probably have to answer account questions or solve website bugs for your users.

-Here at PublishPress, we rely heavily on the User Switching plugin.
+Here at PublishPress, we rely heavily on the User Testing feature in the PublishPress Capabilities plugin.
 This allows us to browse our site and see exactly what the user sees.
-User Switching is enormously helpful when we're solving support questions.
+User Testing is an enormously helpful feature when we're solving support questions.

 We can test the user's account without needing to reset their password or create a duplicate version of their account.